IMPORTANT! Please be advised and take immediate action (as recommended further below):

 If your DTEN GO devices have not been affected, you will not need to perform a factory reset.
 But you still must disable the Auto-update feature in both Orbit (if you have an Orbit account) and Zoom in order to prevent the Zoom Firmware v.5.11.0 update from downloading and rendering your DTEN GO camera undetectable.

-To do so, follow the instructions provided above, in the section: Recommendations for Camera Issue Resolution.
+To do so, follow the instructions provided above, in the sections.